Need help during the Hackathon?

 Honorable Mention * | $500 |

-* Judges may use their discretion in awarding up to 2 additional prizes under the category of Honorable Mention.
+* Judges may use their discretion in awarding an additional prize under the category of Honorable Mention.
 Winners of the first-, second-, and third-place prizes are not eligible for these prizes.
 These prizes are awarded to teams who may not have excelled in a majority of the criteria of the judging rubric but who may have shown exceptional skill in one criterion.

 × Winner Payment Processing